Your Seattle, WA

 In addition to aggressively representing our clients in court, we are resourceful negotiators who use mediation to resolve cases whenever possible.
 We’re available to our clients 24/7 to provide the support and guidance they need as they fight to protect their rights.

-When you hire our top-rated child support and custody attorneys in Seattle, you can trust that we will:
+When you hire our top-rated child support and custody attorneys, you can trust that we will:

 • Intently listen as you explain your current circumstances